cognitive-catalyst/cognitive-catalyst/CommunityStandards.md

 # Catalyst Community Standards

 These are the standards to which we hold all Catalyst projects.
 For now, this is a first draft of what should be a living document.
-If you think something should be changed [drop us a note!](mailto:ostools@us.ibm.com).
+If you think something should be changed [drop us a note](mailto:ostools@us.ibm.com)!

 ## Guiding Principles
 - Catalyst projects provide benefit to the use of Watson
 - Catalyst projects are easily usable by anyone, anywhere
-- All community governance is transparent and community-driven

 ##1 Minimum Requirements
 Failing to meet any of these requirements are grounds for the rejection of new projects or removal from Catalyst.